matn7/Google-Platform-Notes/flashcard/Microservices.md

 The retry pattern will make configured multiple retry attempts when a service has temporarily failed.
 This pattern is very helpful in the scenarios like network disruption where the client request may successful after retry attempt.
-Here are come key concepts and considerations of implementing the Retry pattern in microservices:
+Here are some key concepts and considerations of implementing the Retry pattern in microservices:
 1. Retry Logic: Determine when and how many times to retry an operation.
 This can be based on factors such as error codes, exceptions, or response status.
 2. Backoff Strategy: Define a strategy for delaying retries to avoid overwhelming the system or exacerbating the underlying